 An Innovative, Budget Bushcraft…ish Knife With A Sheath The Feels Like It Was An Afterthought

-So this review is mostly gonna be pictures with the exception of the specifications below and a few relatively useless observations that I put up just to make it look legit, because every time I hold the Cima G20 all I can think is, “where in the world did this thing come from.”
+So this review is mostly going to be pictures with the exception of the specifications below and a few relatively useless observations that I put up just to make it look legit, because every time I hold the Cima G20 all I can think is, “where in the world did this thing come from.”

 The answer of course is that I got drunk and went on a weird ass online knife-buying spree.
 What’s crazy is that this may be the best knife I ever purchased on a drunken late night knife-buying binge, other than the Disney Princess Knife, of course.